ericoporto/ags-manual-wiki/Globalfunctions_Event.md

             DATA1 = dialog ID
             DATA2 = entry ID, the option chosen

+**NOTE:** when you write this function in your script, you do not have to declare it with all 4 "data" arguments, you may put only first 1 or 2 instead, and the engine will correctly discard unused parameters without error.
+This also helps when you upgrade older projects to the latest version of AGS.

 For example:
 ```ags
 function on_event(int event, int data1, int data2)